 Here are some of the eligibility requirements for the Trump Card Visa:

-- Trump Card applicants will also be subject to extensive background checks by the United States Citizenship and Immigration Services (USCIS), consistent with U.S. National Security standards.
+- Trump Card applicants will be subject to extensive background checks by the United States Citizenship and Immigration Services (USCIS), consistent with U.S. National Security standards.

 - Applicants and their families can apply together.
 Note that only immediate family (spouse and unmarried children under 21) are eligible.